msievers/mighty_struct/README.md

 # MightyStruct

-MightyStruct is a Enumerable wrapper which gives deep method access to object properties using method notation (e.g. like `OpenStruct`).
+MightyStruct is a Enumerable wrapper which gives deep method access to object properties using method notation (just like `OpenStruct`).
 It tries to combine several approaches from other projects.

 * easy creation from existing hashes/arrays
 * deep method access